 The “fascist” may be gone but now we’re primed to get a taste of what authoritarianism really is.

 ASTORIA, NYC- I watched them dancing in the streets the weekend before last.
 They were whooping, cheering, banging on pots and pans, and high fiving each other.
 The media said their guy won, and they believe the media.
 They would make eye contact with me as I walked by, seemingly expecting me to reciprocate their hoots of joy and give them a Covid-proof elbow bump.
 But I just stared straight ahead.
 I am not one of them.
-And I can’t believe news networks that have reduced themselves to little more than mouthpieces for a particular political party, China style.
+And I can’t believe news networks that have reduced themselves to little more than mouthpieces for a particular political party, China style, communist style.

 My disposition changed when I reminded myself that these will be the same people who come January will be whining about how they don’t have a job and can’t afford their rent, begging for handouts from the government as retribution for the problems they wantonly voted for.